What Is Direct Metal Laser Melting?

 Titanium is one of the most popular materials used in the direct metal laser melting process.
 Titanium parts endure high pressures and temperature extremes.
 Parts fabricated by direct metal laser melting machines are valuable where a quick turnaround of limited product runs is a strategic advantage.

-Inconel 718 is a superalloy with properties required in rocket and jet engines.
+Alloy718 is a Nickel-based superalloy with properties required in rocket and jet engines.
 Its heat and corrosion resistance also makes it ideal for use in various chemical industry applications.
-Cobalt chrome is another superalloy that offers high-temperature resistance and toughness.
+CoCr F75 is a Cobalt-based superalloy offering high-temperature resistance and toughness.
 It is also used in the printing of turbine and engine parts.

 Aluminum alloys possess excellent fusion characteristics that are important in additive manufacturing.
 DMLM is used to create hard aluminum objects capable of handling significant loads.
 Highly machinable aluminum components are used in automotive, racing and thermal applications.